bluline.gif (3534 bytes)

 John Oatney, son of Benedict and Christina Otteni, was born on 10 Oct 1833 in Fairfield County, Ohio.
 Although the names are spelled differently, John eventually went by the "Oatney" spelling as did his brother, Joseph.
 However, some early records show that both John's and Benedict's name was spelled "Otney".

-John probably married in the mid 1850's, although no official marriage record can be found in Fairfield County.
-He married Lavina Coon (8 Sep 1840 - 20 Aug 1916), the daughter of Henry and Elizabeth Bumgardner Coon.
+John married Lavina Coon (8 Sep 1840 - 20 Aug 1916) on 5 Mar 1857 in Pickaway County, Ohio.
+Lavina is the daughter of Henry and Elizabeth Bumgardner Coon.

 In all, John and Lavina Oatney had 12 children.
 Their proper names and birth and death dates are: